- What is age-verification and how does it work?

 Data privacy is so important that it has its own regulator – the Information Commissioner’s Office (ICO) – which has the expertise and powers to apply strict data protection standards that pornographic services have to adhere to.
 We have a Memorandum of Understanding with the ICO, but we don’t duplicate their work.

-Because age-verification is nothing new, there are existing solutions that we know work securely, including those for UK hosted Video on Demand (VoD) pornography and other age-restricted products and services.
+Because age-verification is nothing new, there are existing solutions, including those for UK hosted Video on Demand (VoD) pornography and other age-restricted products and services.

 Additionally, to make sure that age-verification providers maintain high standards, including on privacy and data security, we are developing a voluntary certification scheme for them.